 As we are living longer the cost of care is something we are likely to be faced with but may not consider until it becomes unexpectedly urgent.
 The types of care are explained here but if you need support we can help you consider your options and find the right care.

-Care at Home
+Care At Home

 Getting some support can help you to stay at home.
 Care and support varies enormously, it may be simple companionship that you are looking for or help around the house.
 You may need a call once a week, a few times a week or daily, or it could be that you need a live in carer or Personal Assistant.
 Try not to skimp on the care you need or ignore the fact that you need it as this often ends in trouble.
 In the same way getting used to too much care can make you more dependent.
-Finding the right care starts with the right advice.

-- A hot meal delivery, help with the laundry
+- A hot meal delivery, help with the laundry or shopping

 - A pendant alarm or medication reminder